The Bible was given to man as the revelation of His will and as a guide for life and truth. (2 Timothy 3:16)

 Many men wrote the Bible over a period of many years and that these men were miraculously led by the Holy Spirit of God.
 (2 Peter 1:21)

-The Family here at Franklin Church believes their writings were preserved and accepted by the early church, and we accept the Bible as God’s written and authoritative message for all men.
+The family here at the Franklin Church believes their writings were preserved and accepted by the early church, and we accept the Bible as God’s written and authoritative message for all men.

 These three entities are equal and the same and yet are individual in purpose.
 (John 10:30)